Battle of Jhelum (1857): Aftermath

 Although a large number of mutineers escaped they found they could not cross the river easily, the Punjabi Police having secured the major crossing points and boats.
 Those that did manage to find some small boats were mostly captured by the Mooltanees patrolling the far side of the river or by other troops further downstream.
 In all of the 600 men of the 14th Bengali Native Light Infantry based at Jhelum, 100 Sikhs had remained loyal, 150 were killed outright in the fighting, 180 were captured by British or East India Company forces and 150 were arrested by the Kashmiri authorities and handed over to the British.
 Only 50 remained unaccounted for.
 The result of the fighting at Jhelum and Rawalpindi was the destruction of the 14th Bengali Native Infantry as a unit.

 Lieutenant Colonel Ellice was Mentioned in dispatches, received the Indian Mutiny Medal, and was appointed a Companion of the Order of the Bath on 1 January 1858.

 The early success of the 14th Bengali Native Infantry was however to have a wider effect sending shock waves through the region and sparking unrest in nearby garrisons.

 Victoria Cross

 Gunner William Connolly, a Bengal Horse Artillery soldier with the force sent from Rawalpindi to disarm the mutineers, won a Victoria Cross during fighting at Jhelum on 7 July 1857.

 Memorials

 Mirza Dildar Baig, also known as Khaki Shah, took part in the mutiny at Jhelum and was later celebrated by Indian Nationalists.
-He was captured and arrested with the remaining mutineers by authorities in Kashmir and later hanged near the river Jhelum.
-His grave is in a shrine in Jhelum Dildarnagar, and a small town in Uttar Pradesh is also named after him.
+He was captured and arrested with the remaining mutineers by British authorities in Kashmir and later hanged near the river Jhelum.
+His grave is in a shrine in Jhelum Dildarpur, and a small town in Uttar Pradesh is also named after him.